 Reference Based Pricing

-Mike Dendy, CEO of AMPS (Advanced Medical Pricing Solutions) provides an overview of AMPS Reference Based Pricing product called Reference Based Reimbursement.
+AMPS CEO, Mike Dendy, provides an overview of AMPS Reference Based Pricing product called Reference Based Reimbursement.

 The AMPS Difference

 Being a named fiduciary enables AMPS to have responsibility for payment determinations on hospital and physician claims while protecting Health Plan and employee/member assets.